fysoul17/QuasarUnityTools/README.md

 * Many useful UI tools. (__IMPORTANT__: Some requires plugins)
   - __Loading Indicator__ needs [iTween](http://u3d.as/1s9) - Tested with version of 2.0.7

+* RPG tools that can be commonly used for RPG Games such as Stat system or inventory system.

 * Random selection from list of item with probabilities.
 * Big number formatter.
 (1,000 -> 1.00A, 1,000,000 -> 1.00B, ...)

 * Advanced joystick (Single / Dual). (__IMPORTANT__: 'Standard Assets' is required)
   - Assets > (Right click) > Import Package > __CrossPlatformInput__

+* Classes that applies GoF design patterns.
+(Singleton, Command, etc..)

 ## PlayFab
 ```csharp